Responsible Use of Animals in Research and Production

 Collaboration with other pharmaceutical companies and competent authorities accelerates the development of good practices and alternative methods in biomedical research.
 For instance, by signing the "Marseille Declaration” in 2022, Sanofi has committed, alongside other pharmaceutical companies, to promoting high standards of animal welfare worldwide.
 Examples are reported in EFPIA brochure: "Putting animal welfare principles and 3Rs into action" (2022).

 These international collaborations aim to strengthen and accelerate our long-standing commitment to the “3Rs” principles that apply to all animals used for research, development and manufacture of medical products, vaccines, medical devices, and pharmaceutical ingredients.
-By extension, per our global animal protection policy, these principles are also applicable to animal breeders and suppliers, as well as to external partners and subcontractors who use animals under the sponsorship of Sanofi and in collaboration with Sanofi
+By extension, our global animal protection principles are also applicable to animal breeders and suppliers, as well as to external partners and subcontractors who use animals under the sponsorship of Sanofi and in collaboration with Sanofi.

 A strong commitment to the rehoming of animals after their use in research and production